top of page

 Days Numbered

-The Days are Numbered
+16. The Days are Numbered

-We’ll look at ‘the first day’ in a moment, but after that phrase we read of “the evening and the morning were the second day,” “…third day,” “…fourth day,” etc. There is no example anywhere in the Bible where days are linked with a number in this way that uses the word day to refer to a long period of time.
+We’ll look at ‘the first day’ in a moment, but after that phrase we read of “the evening and the morning were the second day,” “…third day,” “…fourth day,” etc. There is no example anywhere in the Bible where days are linked with a number in this way and uses the word day to refer to a long period of time.
 In every case, when a day is linked to a number it means a 24-hour day.
 So for example…

 So the people rested on the seventh day.